silaspe/maths/docs/rand.md

 Beach today.

-Beach today and extended family tomorrow.
+Beach today on the other side of the lake in Yasrom and extended family tomorrow.

 Pronunciations: